shreyanithin/Accessible-theming-and-learning/README.md

 - ⚡ **Animated, Responsive UI**
   Built with Next.js, Tailwind CSS, and Framer Motion for a beautiful, modern experience.

+  🎯 **ColorBlindness Test**
+Detect and visualize color vision deficiency using Ishihara plates for accurate results.

 - ♿ **Accessibility First**
   Designed to promote accessible, inclusive design practices.